 On top of that, the cost of care continues to rise, with families of young children often spending more on child care than on rent or their mortgage – a trend that existed long before the pandemic but that has been highlighted as parents have left the labor force to care for children at home during COVID-19.
 For too many families, the juggle and struggle of finding, keeping, and paying for child care during the pandemic has not been worth the pay at low-wage, and suddenly high-risk jobs.

 Parents make up a sizeable share of Oregon’s labor force.
 Labor force participation rates are higher among parents than among those without children under the age of 18.
 Among parents of young children under the age of six, nine out of 10 fathers and seven out of 10 mothers are working.
-Parents of children under six years of age make up 14 percent of Oregon’s workforce, and those with children ages six to 17 make up another 17 percent.
+Parents of children under six years of age make up 13% of Oregon’s workforce, and those with children ages six to 17 make up another 17%.
 Oregon employers benefit from the services of child care providers because these services help their workforce continue to be stable, reliable, and productive.

 Small Businesses and Big Pandemic Problems